Abhi-1796/A.E.R.I.S-Adaptive-Executive-Response-Intelligence-System/README.md

 # Aeris AI
-Aeris AI is a Java-based virtual assistant inspired by JARVIS.
+Aeris AI is a Java-based virtual assistant.
 It processes user commands and performs backend-driven tasks.

 ## Built With